 The response options are referred to as the response format.
 Some researchers will only have three responses and take away the strongest ones, others will remove the middle neutral option to force a response in one direction or the other.
 Sometimes you will see the phrase “n-point Likert scale”.
 This means we have a response format that has n responses.
 If n is odd there is a neutral response, if n is even then there isn’t.

 If we have a set of items all relating to the same thing we may be dealing with a Likert scale, which I will explain later, otherwise what we have are Likert-type items.
-This just tells us the item and response format is based on true Likert items (i.e. items intended to be combined in a scale) but they items were not designed to function together as a scale.
+This just tells us the item and response format looks like a Likert item but the items were not designed to function together as a scale.
 True Likert items will always use level of agreement as the response but the similarly structured Likert-type items may use another kind of ordinal response such as frequency (“never”, “sometimes”, “always”).
 Likert-type item responses can be analysed using methods designed for ordinal data.
 In this case every item is a response variable and so if we have more than one item we’re dealing with a multivariate model.
 A multivariate model simply has more than one response variable which is quite a bit more complicated to model so I will save the details for another post.
 For now, we just need to know that methods to analyse ordinal data can cope with Likert-type items.

 But why not just use Likert scale data?
 A Likert scale is a set of eight or more Likert items designed to work together and be combined into a single measure.
 The responses will be scored and then summed to generate a score on the Likert scale.
 So, if we score our responses 1-5 with 1 being “strongly disagree” and we have ten items then our Likert scale ranges from 10-50.
 Now here’s the thing about Likert scales: they are constructed very carefully.
 Researchers spend a lot of time and effort checking them for validity and reliability.
 Validity refers to

 - Content: does it look like these items will measure what I think they should? *